sorbet/sorbet/website/docs/faq.md

 ## Sigs are vague for stdlib methods that accept keyword arguments & have multiple return types

-You might notice this when calling `Array#sample`, `Pathname#find`, or other std lib methods that accept a keyword argument and can have different return types based on arguments:
+You might notice this when calling `Array#sample`, `Pathname#find`, or other stdlib methods that accept a keyword argument and can have different return types based on arguments:

 ```ruby